 Group counselling is an important part of influencing change and healing.
 Through the creation of small theme-based groups, children, youth and families/caregivers experience a sense of universality which allows them to see that they are not alone in the challenges they have encountered on their healing journey.
 Through this reduction of isolation there is an instillation of hope, which helps create optimism, promoting healthy futures for all involved.

-Group for Adolescents who have Sexually Abusive Behaviour:
+Group for Adolescents who have Committed a Sexual Offence:

 By the end of the group, it is expected that youth will have an increased knowledge of topics discussed in group through feedback from other members, feeling less alone, and an instilment of hope for their sexual futures.
 Youth will also have opportunities for joint group sessions with the caregiver group, which will provide them with additional perspectives on the issue of sexual offending as well as create opportunities for greater therapeutic work with their families.

-Group for Caregivers of Adolescents who have engaged in Sexually Abusive Behaviour:
+Group for Caregivers of Adolescents who have Committed a Sexual Offence:

-The group for parents/caregivers of male youth who have sexually abusive behaviour is an ongoing group designed to complement the sexual offence specific counselling that youth are engaging in.
+The group for parents/caregivers of male youth who have committed a sexual offence is an ongoing group designed to complement the sexual offence specific counselling that youth are engaging in.
 Through this group, parents/caregivers will develop a greater understanding of how best to support their youth, their families, and themselves in moving forward after a sexual offense has occurred.

 It is hoped that through group, the parents/caregivers will experience increased feelings of confidence and capacity to support their youth in counselling.
 The group also aims to reduce the feelings of isolation, shame, and guilt that are common in families where sexual offending has happened.